 And the Best Moving Checklist ever created (because of course you need a checklist!)

 Downsize Your Move by Selling What You Don’t Need

 Packing your home for a move is a great opportunity to downsize and get rid of things you don’t want.
 You don’t want to pay to move something, only to unpack and deposit it directly into the trash can.

 In general, lower cost items and bulky items will be easier to re-home using local resources.
 Examples include Facebook Marketplace, OfferUp and LetGo.

-Newer or smaller items can be sold online.
+Sell new or smaller items online.
 Unfamiliar with online selling?
 Here’s a full review of eBay versus Craigslist vs. Amazon for reselling your stuff.

 If you can’t sell it, you can also donate it.
 For cost cutting reasons, many charity organizations will no longer pick up large furniture donations.
 College H.U.N.K.S Hauling Junk and Moving is a national chain moving company that works in partnership with Goodwill and Habitat for Humanity ReStore.

 Not only will they pick up your furniture donation (for a fee), but they will also text you a copy of the donation receipt once the item has been delivered.